 • Enter a 4-digit pin number you can remember, and keep in mind this has to be entered twice.

-Nest thermostats can be controlled by your Google Home app, accessible through your phone as well as a computer.
-Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, are also controllable through the Nest app.
+You can control the Nest through your Google Home app, which is accessible on your phone as well as a computer.
+Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, are also compatible with remote control via the Nest app.

-The preset temperatures on your Nest can also be changed from the app.
-From the home screen, find your Thermostat and then select Settings.
+You also can change preset Nest temperatures on the app.
+From the home screen, choose Thermostat and then select Settings.
 At this screen, press Temperature Preferences and then Temperature Presets.
 Current presets for Comfort, Eco and Sleep modes will be displayed.
-By selecting one of those three options, you can change the temperature for that preset.
+Select one of these options to change the temperature for that preset.

 • Quick Schedule: Quick Schedules are based on the national average schedule for energy efficiency.
 When you are setting up your Nest, the Google Home app gives you the option to change the temperature with a schedule.
-If you select this feature, it will show a preset schedule and allows you to make changes.
-Once setup is complete, that’s the schedule it will use.
+When choosing this option, it will show a preset schedule before letting you customize it.
+After you've made all your choices, that’s the schedule it uses.

-• Temperature Presets: For changing the Nest's preset temperatures, open the Google Home app and select Thermostat.
-Then, tap Presets and select Edit.
-After the changes are complete, select Done.
+• Temperature Presets: If you prefer other basic preset options, open the Google Home app and press Thermostat.
+Then, tap Presets and choose Edit.
+As soon as you're finished making updates, select Done.

 If you already have a schedule and want to change it, open the Google Home app, select Thermostat and then tap on Schedules.
-Choose the day of the week where you want to make changes.
-Once you pick the day, tap Add and select the preset you want.
+You can then pick the day of the week that you want to add a temperature.
+After the day is selected, tap Add and find the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
-The changes won't save unless you select Done.
+Select Done to save changes.

 Your Nest's Eco mode is great for setting temperature ranges.
 This is a function that adjusts the temperature in your home depending on if anyone is in the residence or if it is empty.

-To create a custom temperature range in Eco mode, go to Settings and select Eco.
-The thermostat's display should list existing “Heat to” and “Cool to” temperature settings.
-You can select each and adjust them to your desired temperature.
+To access Eco mode for customized temperature ranges, go to Settings and select Eco.
+The display will show any current “Heat to” and “Cool to” temperature settings.
+You can select each and make any and all adjustments.
 When complete, select Done.

 11. What Should I Do If My Nest Thermostat Isn't Compatible?

-A Nest Thermostat is compatible with most heating and cooling systems.
-Google, Nest's manufacturer, offers a compatibility tool that asks a series of questions about your location and existing setup to learn which Nest model works with your system.
+A Nest Thermostat is compatible with most HVAC systems.
+The maker of Nest, Google, has an online compatibility checker that shares questions concerning your location and existing setup to determine which Nest model would be compatible with your system.

-If you don't think your Nest is compatible with your system, you should get in touch with local pros for smart thermostat installation in [siteinfo field="msa"].
-Technicians with the proper experience can assess your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.
+If you have a Nest and believe it’s not compatible with your system, you should get in touch with local pros for smart thermostat installation in Brookfield.
+Technicians with the proper experience can assess your system and, if your Nest is compatible, install it quick so you can jump right into the savings and convenience.

-Nest Thermostats come with many features designed to improve comfort while keeping costs low.
-However, there is a way to turn off the smart features if you prefer to control your Nest like it's a normal thermostat.
+Nest Thermostats are packed with features designed to increase comfort and decrease costs.
+However, you can actually turn off the smart features if you want to control a Nest manually like a normal thermostat.

-Don't forget, by doing this you are turning off all of your temperature schedules and letting the Nest work like any other thermostat—it will display the temperature and let you change the temperature, but that’s about it.
+Don't forget, by doing this you're eliminating your temperature schedules and letting the Nest work like any other thermostat—it will display the temperature and let you change the temperature, but that’s about it.

 Setting your thermostat to manual controls can be accomplished with the following steps: